Jounce/Surge/README.md

 # Surge [![Build Status](https://travis-ci.org/mattt/Surge.svg?branch=master)](https://travis-ci.org/mattt/Surge) [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/mattt/Surge/blob/master/LICENSE)

-Surge is a Swift library that uses the Accelerate framework to provide high-performance functions for matrix math, digital signal processing, and image manipulation.
+Surge is a Swift library, similar to numpy, that uses the Accelerate framework to provide high-performance functions for matrix math, digital signal processing, and image manipulation.

-Accelerate exposes [SIMD](http://en.wikipedia.org/wiki/SIMD) instructions available in modern CPUs to significantly improve performance of certain calculations.
-Because of its relative obscurity and inconvenient APIs, Accelerate is not commonly used by developers, which is a shame, since many applications could benefit from these performance optimizations.

 **Surge aims to bring Accelerate to the mainstream, making it as easy (and nearly as fast, in most cases) to perform computation over a set of numbers as for a single member.**

-Though, keep in mind: _Accelerate is not a silver bullet_.
-Under certain conditions, such as performing simple calculations over a small data set, Accelerate can be out-performed by conventional algorithms.
-Always benchmark to determine the performance characteristics of each potential approach.

 ---